basedharsh/MEFN/README.md

 # MEFN (MongoDB, Express.js, Flutter, Node.js) Project

-This repository contains a full-stack project template using MongoDB, Express.js for the backend, and Flutter for the frontend.
+This repository contains a basic crud todo app made using MongoDB, Express.js for the backend, and Flutter for the frontend.

 ## Backend Setup